asif-iqbal-munna/rucksacks/README.md

 ### [Server Site Code Link](https://github.com/programming-hero-web-course-4/niche-website-client-side-asif-iqbal-munna)

-Rucksacks is a website that specifally sells all bags where one can order bags and also has option for them to add review.
+Rucksacks is a website that specifically sells all bags where one can order bags and also has an option for them to add reviews.
 They can also manage their order.

 # Technologies and packages used in this project